 Inside the temple, the walls are lined with almost 13,000 (not ten thousand) miniature gold ceramic Buddha statues on shelves.
 Each statue here is unique too.
 Also on display inside the glass case in the temple is the preserved corpse of the monastery’s founder, Reverend Yuet Kai.

 Take some time to admire the beautiful statues outside the temple on this level.

 The temple’s vegetarian restaurant is also located on this level.
-I’ve eaten the restaurant on a couple of occasions, and absolutely love the food.
+I’ve eaten at the restaurant on a couple of occasions and love the food.
 It might be worth your time to grab lunch at the monastery.